MohamedBishar/akan-name-generator/README.md

 ## Features

 - Clean and user-friendly interface.
-- Form for inputting birthdate and selecting gender.
+- Form for inputting birthdate and selecting gender
 - Depend on the user input.
 - Calculates day of the week using a formula.
 - Displays the correct Akan name for both males and females.